mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-hashflare.md

 ## The Seductive Promise of "Easy Mining"

 The appeal of HashFlare was undeniable.
-It promised to handle all the complex, expensive parts of crypto mining—the hardware, the electricity, the maintenance—and offer you a slice of the profits.
+It promised to handle all the complex, expensive parts of crypto mining (the hardware, the electricity, the maintenance) and offer you a slice of the profits.
 For a fee, you could purchase a contract for a certain amount of hashing power.
 It was a simple, accessible entry point into the world of cryptocurrency, and for a time, it worked.
 The dashboard showed profits, and withdrawals were processed.
 It all seemed to be